WA6HXG/MMDVM-Nextion-Screen-Layouts/README.md

 1.4 Fixed a typo.
 1.5 Adjusted "t0bis" and "t2bis" text field Y position, was covering bevel in background.

-File Explanation...
+File explanation...

-HMI Files are for the Nextion Editor, they may be edited and Compiled to TFT Files.
+The HMI Files directory include HMI files for the Nextion Editor, they may be edited and Compiled to TFT Files. (instructions for that process are in the Instructions.md file).
-TFT Files may not be edited and for direct upload to the Nextion screen.
+The TFT Files directory include TFT files for direct upload to the Nextion screen. (instructions for that process are in the Instructions.md file).

+File details:
 Green Color Version for Duplex 3.2" Green1_Duplex_32in_LHnLHTG_1.X
 Blue Color Version for Duplex 3.2" Blue1_Duplex_32in_LHnLHTG_1.X
 Blue Color Version for Simplex 3.2" Blue1_Simplex_32in_LHnLHTG_1.X

-The folowing files are identical except the signal bars are green around the antenna tower.
+The folowing files are identical to the other "Blue Color" files except the signal bars are green around the antenna tower.

 Blue Color Version for Duplex 3.2" Blue1_Duplex_32in_LHnLHT_GB_1.X
 Blue Color Version for Simplex 3.2" Blue1_Simplex_32in_LHnLHTG_GB_1.X